 Ross is an off-price retailer, which means it sells merchandise for lower prices than manufacturers' suggested prices.

-The goods they carry come directly from the same manufacturers that supply department
+The goods they carry come directly from the same manufacturers that supply department stores and other retailers, many of which have started pulling back on merchandise orders.

 "Benefiting Ross is the fact that the merchandise availability in the market from the vendors has given them better status name brands," said Mark Montagna, an analyst with CL King & Associates in New York.
 "And, they are getting better quantities of those brands."